Zettlr/zettlr-docs/docs/en/install.md

 ## Resetting the app

-Zettlr maintains local settings and metadata (user-defined tags, base/root directory location, settings, etc.).
+Zettlr maintains local settings and metadata (user-defined tags, workspace location, settings, etc.).
-You may want to reset, read or modify these datas, in particular cases (e.g. broken install, mistake in base path selection, ...)
+You may want to reset, read or modify this data in particular cases (e.g. broken install, mistake in workspace path, etc.).

 This data is located in the _application data path_ whose location depends on your Operating System: